Manuscript and Print Cultures

 Dr Jessica Wardhaugh (SMLC) is a Reader in French Studies, and works on the relationship between politics and culture in nineteenth- and twentieth-century France.
 She has published books on street politics and political theatre, as well as on ideas of community and democracy.
 Her current book project explores political play in its verbal, visual, and physical forms, and she is particularly interested in the material and print cultures of popular politics, including posters, flyers, graffiti, and political ephemera.

-Madeleine BraceyLink opens in a new window is a first-year PhD student at Coventry University working on the long lost Coventry Grammar School Library.
+Madeleine BraceyLink opens in a new window is a PhD student at Coventry University working on the long lost Coventry Grammar School Library.
 She is supervised by Dr Alice Leonard (Coventry) and mentored by Prof. Paul Botley (Warwick).

 Dr Alice LeonardLink opens in a new window is a specialist in the culture and history of error in early modern England.
 She is interested in how perceptions of error manifested and changed during this period, in epistemological contexts such as natural philosophy, travel and navigation.
 In 2023, she will be a British Library Eccles Fellow to conduct archival research for my second monograph in this area.
 She is co-editor on the Notebooks volume of The Complete Works of Thomas BrowneLink opens in a new window (OUP) and is also working on a short book entitled Early Modern Bookspace, under contract with Cambridge University Press.